Collinformatics/AudioTranscription/README.md

 For these instructions, make sure that your Java envionment in Intillij has the JavaFX plugin.

+After JavaFx is setup we can clone the AudioTranscription repository

+- Clone instructions:

+  * Make instructions

-After JavaFx is setup we will need to set up Python.
+Next we will need to set up Python.

 - Install Python plugin at: